 More devices means more network access points.

 There’s no argument when it comes to network security.
 Keeping your infrastructure secure should be at the top of your priority list, regardless of whether or not the Internet of Things poses a viable threat.
 This involves keeping all of your operating systems up to date, and patching known vulnerabilities in your applications.

-However, the main problem with network security in the age of the IoT might be the result of so many devices connecting to the Internet; namely, your business’s network.
+However, the main problem with network security in the age of the IoT might be the result of so many devices connecting to the Internet; more specifically, through your business’ network.
 Will it be ready to deal with more connected devices?
-Have you taken measures to protect your network from unauthorized access from devices?
+Have you taken measures to protect your network from unauthorized access by devices?
 Nexela can equip your business with our Unified Threat Management device, which is designed to protect your network from a variety of threats and vulnerabilities.

 Reinforce Your BYOD Strategy

 Maximizing your network security will only get you so far in the battle against the threats which might be brought by the IoT.
 More devices will be connecting to the Internet, which means that your employees will probably be bringing more technology to the office with them.
 It’s important that you emphasize the importance of proper security procedures to them in order to minimize vulnerable access points.

 Nexela’s mobile device management solution can help your business discern the good applications from the bad.
 We can also limit which applications have access to sensitive or confidential data, which might be found on personal or work devices.
 It’s an ideal solution to augment your current BYOD policy, if you have one in place.